-Almost 90% of listings were on the listing company's home market between 2014 and 2018.\ In many cases, this could be attributed to the close-ties that those issuers had established with their home countries, culturally, economically and in terms of their fundamental infrastructure
+Over 80% of listings by biopharma and healthtech companies were on their home market between 2014 and 2017.
+In many cases, this could be attributed to the close-ties that those issuers had established with their home countries, culturally, economically and in terms of their fundamental infrastructure.

-However, the appeal of cross-border listings is growing as companies increasingly consider factors that might motivate them to go public outside their home market, many of which we cover in detail below.
+However, the appeal of cross-border listings is growing as biopharma and healthtech companies increasingly consider factors that might motivate them to go public outside their home market, many of which we cover in detail below.

-In any event, when considering an IPO, it is crucial to establish what the main goals of the IPO are.
+In any event, when considering an IPO. it is crucial to establish what the main goals of the IPO are.
 This will guide the company is assessing which stock exchange and listing option will best help it to meet these goals.
 Detailed summaries of the principal attributes and listing requirements of 47 listing venues around the world can be found in Baker McKenzie's Cross-Border Listings Handbook.

-\Data sourced from Thomson Reuters, as of 18 April 2018.
+^{}Data sourced from Thomson Reuters, as of 4 December 2017.